This help page covers the following topics:

 Can I print a catalogue?

 Yes.
-Click the 'PDF version of this catalogue' icon near the top-right of collection pages to download a single document containing all the information from all the records within the collection.
+Click the 'PDF version' button near the top-right of collection pages to download a single document containing all the information from all the records within the collection.
 Bear in mind that catalogues can be updated and that offline copies may therefore become inaccurate over time.
 Some catalogues are also very large!

 On mobiles and tablets, you may need to wait for the PDF to be displayed, then save it for offline viewing.
 On some devices, this feature is accessed via the share button.